markitosgv/JWTRefreshTokenBundle/README.md

 ### Config User identity field

 You can change user identity field.
 Make sure that your model user has `getter` for this field.
 Default value is `username`.
-You can change this value by adding this line to your config.yml file:
+You can change this value by adding this line to your config:

 ```yaml
 gesdinet_jwt_refresh_token: